The Key stylistic differences of English Jewellery: Georgian, Victorian and Edwardian.

 The Edwardian Period: 1901-1910

 Jewellery in the Edwardian period was distinctively feminine and delicate.
-There was an emphasis on the colour white, in this period with pearls and diamonds set in the new "white metal" platinum.
+There was an emphasis on the colour white in this period, with pearls and diamonds set in the new "white metal" platinum.
 Cultured pearls became readily available.
-These were set in chokers, collars, tiaras, fine bracelets and rings with a delicacy and refinement to the metal work.
-The designs were often lacy and light in appearance with lots of open work.
+These were set in chokers, collars, tiaras, fine bracelets and rings with a delicacy and refinement to the metalwork.
+The designs were often lacy and light in appearance, with lots of open work.
 Diamonds were more uniform and brilliant as cutting techniques improved.
 Gemstones were calibre set and cut into baguette shapes set with milligrain detail.
 Popular motifs were bows, moons and stars, flowers, wishbones, and horseshoes.

 The Art Nouveau period: 1895-1910

-The art nouveau period spanned from 1895 to 1910 so it overlapped both the Victorian and the Edwardian periods.
-We already noted that the late Victorian age was softer, more romantic and the art nouveau period expanded on these themes.
-The Jewellery is very identifiable for it’s curves and soft shapes, birds with splayed out wings and tails with enamel work.
-Flowers, insects and snakes were all seen in Jewellery around this period.
-There were several type of Enamel work such as plique-de-jour which was made like stained glass; enamelling webbed between thin metal where the light could get through and cloisonné; the enamel was held between metal walls.True to Edwardian jewellery it was light, delicate and feminine.
-Gemstones that had not been as common in the preceding periods were designed in Jewellery: amber, garnet, opal, moonstone, malachite and horn in subtle and natural colours reflecting the naturalistic themes.
+The art nouveau period spanned from 1895 to 1910, overlapping the Victorian and Edwardian periods.
+We noted that the late Victorian age was softer and more romantic, and the art nouveau period expanded on these themes.
+The jewellery is identifiable for its curves and soft shapes, birds with splayed-out wings and tails with enamel work.
+Flowers, insects and snakes were all seen in jewellery around this period.
+There were several types of Enamel work, such as plaque-de-jour, which was made like stained glass; enamelling webbed between thin metal where the light could get through and cloisonné; the enamel was held between metal walls.
+True to Edwardian jewellery, it was light, delicate and feminine.
+Gemstones not as common in the preceding periods were designed in jewellery: amber, garnet, opal, moonstone, malachite and horn in subtle and natural colours reflecting the naturalistic themes.

 The Arts and Crafts Movement 1880-1920